PROMONTORY SERVICES UPDATE:

 But while most banks think technology is a net positive, the move towards greater levels of technological utilization does present challenges.
 Data breaches and compliance issues remain major concerns for bank C-level executives.

 Similarly, many financial service technology companies find it a daunting task to keep up with these threats because they may have numerous environments to maintain, such as development, testing, and production.

-As Promontory’s CEO and President Mark Jacobsen has stated, “We are constantly thinking about how we can use technology to transform financial processes, as we did with CDARS® and Insured Cash Sweep®, because we know that the future of banking is inextricably linked to the future of technology and innovation.
+As Promontory Interfinancial Network's CEO and President Mark Jacobsen has stated, “We are constantly thinking about how we can use technology to transform financial processes, as we did with CDARS® and Insured Cash Sweep®, because we know that the future of banking is inextricably linked to the future of technology and innovation.
 And we expend significant amounts of money, time, and personnel to audit and fortify security for each of the services we offer.”

-To learn more about Promontory’s risk management processes, including hardware and software redundancy, data handling, technical controls, continuity planning, and external reviews and audits, please ask your Regional Director for available due diligence reports created by the American Bankers Association for each of the following services: Insured Cash Sweep, CDARS, IND®, and Bank Assetpoint®.
+To learn more about the company's risk management processes, including hardware and software redundancy, data handling, technical controls, continuity planning, and external reviews and audits, please ask your Regional Director for available due diligence reports created by the American Bankers Association for each of the following services: Insured Cash Sweep, CDARS, IND®, and Bank Assetpoint®.